-A permanent establishment may be triggered as a result of extended business travel, but this would depend on a number of factors including the type of services performed, the level of authority of the employee while carrying out business in the Dominican Republic on behalf of the Company, the length of its presence in the country, among other factors.
+A potential risk of a permanent establishment being triggered may result of extended business travel, but this would depend on the type of services performed and the level of authority the employee has.

 The enactment of Law No.253-13, which established the Fiscal Reform Law, introduced significant changes regarding the valuation of intercompany transactions.
 In accordance with the referred law, all entities operating in the Dominican Republic shall be subject to the dispositions of Section 281 of the Dominican Tax Code (DTC) when carrying out commercial and financial transactions with:

 Consequently, commercial and financial transactions performed with the previously mentioned entities shall comply with the transfer pricing regulations.

 Additionally, the Dominican Tax Law may consider the existence of Related parties when:

 On December 13th, 2013, the Dominican government published Law 172-13, on Data Privacy Protection.
 Such law institutes the legal framework applicable to the comprehensive protection of personal data based on archives, public records, data banks and/or any other technical means of data processing for reporting, whether public or private.
 In view of that, the purpose of this law is to ensure the privacy and rights of the owners, while promoting the truthfulness, accuracy, effective updating, confidentiality and appropriate use of such information.

 Law 172-13 has a nature “of public order” and its application shall be governed throughout all the national territory.